Banff, Alberta

-The Town of Banff was the first municipality to incorporate within a Canadian national park.
+Banff was the first municipality to incorporate within a Canadian national park.
 The town is a member of the Calgary Regional Partnership.

-Banff is a resort town and one of Canada's most popular tourist destinations.
-Known for its mountainous surroundings and hot springs, it is a destination for outdoor sports and features extensive hiking, biking, scrambling and skiing destinations within the area.
-Sunshine Village, Ski Norquay and Lake Louise Ski Resort are the three nearby ski resorts located within the national park.
+Banff is one of Canada's most popular tourist destinations.
+Known for its mountainous surroundings and hot springs, it is a destination for outdoor sports and hiking, biking, scrambling and skiing.
+Sunshine Village, Ski Norquay and Lake Louise Ski Resort are nearby ski resorts within the national park.

 Toponymy

 The area was named Banff in 1884 by George Stephen, president of the Canadian Pacific Railway, recalling his birthplace near Banff, Scotland.
 The Canadian Pacific built a series of grand hotels along the rail line and advertised the Banff Springs Hotel as an international tourist resort.